Golf & Euchre Club LLC

-Further, besides our major prizes we have 10 opportunities during the season for you to win some cash And finally, we conduct an entertaining, professional and transparent competition as evidenced by the fact that in 2018 more than 60% of participants had been tipping with us for over 10 years.
+Besides the major prizes, there are 3.
+10 opportunities during the season to win some cash.
+And finally, Fatcat conducts an entertaining, professional and most importantly a transparent competition as evidenced by the fact in 2019 just under two-thirds of tipsters had been involved for 10 years or more.

-The National Rugby League's (NRL) twenty-five week minor premiership commences on Thursday, March (tba).
-The four-week Finals Series begins September (tba) and concludes with the Grand Final on Sunday, (tba).
+The National Rugby League's (NRL) rejigged twenty week minor premiership finishes on Sunday, September 27.
+The four-week Finals Series begins Friday, October 2 and concludes with the Grand Final on Sunday, October 25.
+The National Rugby League's (NRL) twenty-five week minor premiership commences on Thursday, March 12.
+The four-week Finals Series begins Friday, September 11 and concludes with the Grand Final on Sunday, October 4.

 You lodge selections on-line each round of the minor premiership.
 These picks are a mix of "Scratch" (where no starts are involved) and "Handicap" selections (where starts are taken into account).
 On most weekends, you're required to select 6 Scratch and 4 Handicap winners from the 8 games.
 Your scratch and handicap selections can come from the same or different games, you can pick one team as a scratch winner and their opponent as a handicap winner - the choice is entirely yours.